Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...... 10.d4

 History and Notable Players

 It arises from the Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...
 Nb8.
-Among the most prolific practitioners on the White side are Alexei Shirov (22 games), Mikhail Tal (21 games), Viswanathan Anand (21 games).
-On the Black side, notable exponents include Boris V Spassky (56 games), Krishnan Sasikiran (47 games), Svetozar Gligoric (42 games).
+Among the most prolific White practitioners are Alexei Shirov (22 games), Mikhail Tal (21 games), Viswanathan Anand (21 games).
+Black-side regulars include Boris V Spassky (56 games), Krishnan Sasikiran (47 games), Svetozar Gligoric (42 games).

 Practice on Chessiverse